codacy-open-source-projects-scans/mongodb/src/mongo/db/query/query_stats/README.md

   - The rate limit is an integer which imposes a maximum number of recordings per second.
 Default is 0 which has the effect of disabling query stats collection.
 Setting the parameter to -1 means there will be no rate limit.

+- `internalQueryStatsSampleRate`:

+  - The sample rate is a floating-point number between 0.0 and 1.0, representing the fraction of queries for which stats will be recorded.
+    - `0.0` - No query stats are recorded via sampling (0%).
+    - `1.0` - All queries are recorded (100%).
+  - When both `internalQueryStatsSampleRate` and `internalQueryStatsRateLimit` are set to non-zero values, the sampling-based policy (`internalQueryStatsSampleRate`) takes precedence over the window-based rate limiter.
+  - The default value is `0`.
+When set to `0`, sampling-based rate limiting is disabled and query stats rate limiting falls back to the window-based policy controlled by `internalQueryStatsRateLimit`.

+- `internalQueryStatsWriteCmdSampleRate`:

+  - This parameter is an integer number either 0 or 1.
+It controls whether query stats are collected for write commands.
+    - `0` - Disable recording write commands.
+    - `1` - Enable recording write commands.
+  - This parameter is only effective if query stats is already enabled via `internalQueryStatsRateLimit` or `internalQueryStatsSampleRate`.
+  - This parameter may become a floating point value to support percentage-based sampling in the future.

 - `logComponentVerbosity.queryStats`:
   - Controls the logging behavior for query stats.
 See [Logging](#logging) for details.